 - Suddenly adding strenuous hills or stair climbing to your exercise routine

-- Doing too much too soon after taking time away from exercising
+- Stressing the calf muscles too soon after taking time away from exercising

 - A sudden or violent contraction of the calf muscles, such as during an all-out sprint